JaoColoma/jaocoloma.github.io/Text to Speech.md

 	> cf push t2s-coloma -m 256M -p t2s.war
 	```
 	-m to specify the memory to be allocated for the application being pushed (256M)

-	-p to specify the file to be uploaded (blaze.war)
+	-p to specify the file to be uploaded (t2s.war)

-	<your-name> is for you to have a unique bluemix url
+	-<your-name> is for you to have a unique bluemix url

 	<br>